Stony Brook Seawolves: Men's soccer

 After years of little success, Stony Brook turned around the program and won their first regular season championship in 2005.
 Led by second-year head coach Cesar Markovic, the Seawolves ended the regular season 11–4–3 (6–1–1 America East) and beat Binghamton in the conference championship game via penalty kicks to earn their first berth to the NCAA College Cup.
 In the first round, Stony Brook defeated Yale on the road 2–1 in OT and lost to UConn 2–0 in the second round.
 The Seawolves returned to the NCAA College Cup in 2009 by upsetting UMBC in the conference championship, but lost to Brown 1–0 in double OT to end their season at 6–10–4.

 Markovic resigned before the 2011 season to become the head coach at NJIT.
 Led by first-year head coach Ryan Anatol, formerly an assistant at South Florida, Stony Brook clinched its third trip to the NCAA College Cup by beating Hartford in the America East title match.
 Stony Brook lost in the first round to Monmouth in penalty kicks to end the season at 10–6–4.

-Alumni Mike Palacio, Chris Megaloudis and Leo Fernandes have made Major League Soccer rosters.
+Alumni Mike Palacio, Chris Megaloudis, Leo Fernandes and Stephen Turnbull have made Major League Soccer rosters.
 Fernandes played in 32 matches for the Philadelphia Union, scoring two goals.